 A compost toilet located within the Eco-Park would provide facilities for park guests, farmers working in nearby fields, and general passersby.
 By composting human waste the island is more eco-friendly and saves money by no longer needing an outhouse tank pumped and emptied by a special truck that then is taken by ferry to the mainland for disposal.
 Safe, hygienic compost could then be used in low-traffic areas around fruit/nut picking trees and non-edible flowers.
 Lorna Nagamine has come forward to sponsor this project, which I am so relieved about (no pun intended) as I thought this might be a tricky one!
 Lorna has already contributed almost ¥200,000 to various Oshika projects over the past five years, including Oshika Community Library, Keiko’s garden, the Disneyland trip, the Pink Ladies, and school uniforms for the 2016 intake at Oshika Junior High School.
 Lorna puts aside what she used to spend on Starbucks before I started coming to Oshika, so every time I come she looks out for something she’d like to sponsor.
 This time she’s going to spend the next year raising funds for a compost toilet to be built on Ajishima.
 Thanks Lorna!

 One dog owner on Ajishima has offered a secluded piece of their own land, away from housing and traffic, so that the islanders can create a space for the existing dogs, and to encourage people with pets to see Ajishima as a dog-friendly place to live or visit.
 The dog run would be enclosed by a fence and include a small seating area for the humans that love them, as well as a roof to collect rainwater for the dogs to drink, homemade compost bins for the inevitable, and even an obstacle course for the dogs and owners to have fun together.
 The nearest other island to Ajishima is Tashirojima, nicknamed Neko no shima (Cat Island) because of the hundreds of resident cats and shrines dedicated to them.
 Ajishima would like to attract tourists to a Dog Island!
-This project would be a wonderful endeavour to support for any dog lovers out there!網地島（あじしま）のある犬の飼い主が、住宅や県道より離れた土地を提供してくださり、今、島にいる犬達はもちろん、これから犬と暮らしたい方や犬と島へ遊びに来たい方も使える、ドッグフレンドリーな場所作りをしています。ドッグランは、フェンスで囲いを作り、飼い主がちょっと座れるスペースや雨水を犬が飲めるようなシステム、また犬のう○ちは、手作りコンポスト（→花壇）へ、犬と飼い主がともに楽しめる空間をつくる予定です。網地島に最も近い田代島（たしろじま）は、数百の猫が暮らしていて猫の島や猫島とも呼ばれており、猫神社まであります。その田代島は、犬の連れ込み禁止ですが、網地島は犬も猫もいます。網地島に犬神社はありませんが、網地島が犬の島として人を惹きつけられるようになれたら素敵です！犬好きさんにとって、素晴らしいプロジェクトです。ご支援どうぞよろしくお願い致します。
+This project has been sponsored by a Tokyo-based dog- and cat-lover.
+Thank you!網地島（あじしま）のある犬の飼い主が、住宅や県道より離れた土地を提供してくださり、今、島にいる犬達はもちろん、これから犬と暮らしたい方や犬と島へ遊びに来たい方も使える、ドッグフレンドリーな場所作りをしています。ドッグランは、フェンスで囲いを作り、飼い主がちょっと座れるスペースや雨水を犬が飲めるようなシステム、また犬のう○ちは、手作りコンポスト（→花壇）へ、犬と飼い主がともに楽しめる空間をつくる予定です。網地島に最も近い田代島（たしろじま）は、数百の猫が暮らしていて猫の島や猫島とも呼ばれており、猫神社まであります。その田代島は、犬の連れ込み禁止ですが、網地島は犬も猫もいます。網地島に犬神社はありませんが、網地島が犬の島として人を惹きつけられるようになれたら素敵です！犬好きさんにとって、素晴らしいプロジェクトです。。

 - Outdoor Stage (seeking ¥200,000 sponsorship)